 Brisket

-Brisket is my favorite cut of beef to cook like this and a real beef taste sensation because of the fat running through it so the gravy is sensational.
+Brisket is a great cut of beef to cook like this and a real beef taste sensation because of the fat running through it so the gravy is sensational.

-I used Silverside, or Rump Roast if you're in the U.S, in these photos for the recipe, as it was on an half price offer and it was absolutely delicious.
+This cut is a very popular cut for roasting joints and I used Silverside, or Rump Roast if you're in the U.S, in these photos for the recipe, as it was on a half price offer at my supermarket.
+It was delicious.

-Another point is oftentimes joints of beef are just labelled Roasting Joints in supermarkets.
-It doesn't even say what joint it is.
+*Another important point is oftentimes joints of beef are just labelled Roasting Joints in supermarkets.
+It doesn't even say what it exactly is although it will say if it's brisket.
+The slow cooker will make all of them tender so I just grab and go.*

 Here is a great article on the different cuts of beef.
 Scroll down for the British Guide.